enjoygeek/iot-gateway-compression-gzip-nodejs/README.md

 # iot-gateway-compression-gzip-nodejs
 NodeJS GZip Compression Module for Azure IoT Gateway

-Using this mopdule, developers can build [Azure IoT Gateway](https://github.com/Azure/azure-iot-gateway-sdk) solutions that send compressed mesages to Azure IoT Hub.
-This module is designed to read and re-publish messages to the gateway's message broker.
+Using this mopdule, developers can build [Azure IoT Gateway](https://github.com/Azure/azure-iot-gateway-sdk) solutions that send and receive compressed mesages to/from Azure IoT Hub.
+The compression and decompression modules are designed to read and re-publish messages to the gateway's message broker.

 ### Installation